Post Page Hero

 Climate-Controlled vs. Air-Cooled and Heated Storage

-Air-cooled, heated, climate-controlled… these storage buzzwords play a big role in keeping your stuff safe.
-Whether it’s art, electronics or your record collection, some things don’t do well with heat, cold or humidity.
+Air-cooled, heated, climate-controlled… these storage buzzwords play a big role in keeping your stuff safe from extreme temperatures and weather conditions.
+Whether it’s art, electronic devices, or your record collection, some high-value items don’t do well with extreme heat, cold, or humidity.

 What is climate-controlled storage?
-How is it different from just air-conditioned, heated, or humidity-controlled storage?
-Most importantly, how will you know what the right option for you is without overpaying?
+How is it different from just air-conditioned, heated, or humidity-controlled units?
+What are the types of climate-controlled storage available?
+Most importantly, how will you know what the right storage options are without overpaying, and what’s the cost of climate-controlled storage compared to standard units?

 Air-Cooled vs Climate-Controlled Storage Units